rust-lang/reference/src/type-layout.md

 consisting of the fields of the corresponding variant in the order defined in original enumeration.

+Because unions with non-copy fields aren't allowed, this representation can only be used if every field is also [`Copy`].

 > Note: This is commonly different than what is done in C and C++.
 Projects in
 > those languages often use a tuple of `(enum, payload)`.
 For making your enum
-> represented like that, see [the tagged union representation] below.
+> represented like that, use the `C` representation.

 ```rust
 // This custom enum